Linok-B/linok-tournament/README.md

 This project utilizes code from the following open-source projects:

 - **[MiniSat](https://github.com/niklasso/minisat)**: A minimalistic and high-performance SAT solver.
+MiniSat-derived code is included in three of the four WebAssembly (.wasm) modules and their corresponding JavaScript (.js) files located in ./js/engine/matchmakers/modules/.
-- **[Emscripten](https://github.com/emscripten-core/emsdk)**: An open-source compiler toolchain to WebAssembly.
+- **[Emscripten](https://github.com/emscripten-core/emsdk)**: An open-source compiler toolchain for compiling C/C++ to WebAssembly.
+Emscripten-generated code is included in the WebAssembly (.wasm) modules and their corresponding JavaScript (.js) files located in ./js/engine/matchmakers/modules/.

 Portions of this software are copyright by their respective authors and are used under the MIT License.
-See the [THIRD_PARTY_NOTICES.md](./THIRD_PARTY_NOTICES.md) file for full copyright and license details.
+See the [THIRD_PARTY_NOTICES.md](./THIRD_PARTY_NOTICES.md) file for the applicable copyright notices and license details.